Now that you found my little corner of the Omniverse, welcome!

 Friends can call me Emily.
 It’s my pleasure to meet you.

-Accordingly, you will not find me on any of the major social media sites.
-Or any of the minor ones, for that matter.
+This site is the majority of my digital footprint on the interwebs.
+You will not find me on any of the major social media sites.
+Or many of the minor ones, for that matter.
 Those things have their places, but they’re not for me.
-I’m here at this site, nowhere else, and I have nothing to sell.
-Yet.
-Someday I might.
+I find I’m happier and far more productive without that level of distraction and time sync.

 I love to write.
 In writing, I discover what it is I truly believe about a given topic, and I allow myself the freedom to explore, to develop, and to clarify such ideas.
 This, in turn, will lead to other ideas.
 I’ve encountered so many wonderful people and ideas out in the blogosphere.

 There are a great many reviews on here for books or movies, and I’ve started blogging about music in my collection as well.
 You can also expect to find blog posts about pretty much anything and everything I encounter in the world, up to and including my own internal struggles with intent to work through them rather than dwell in them.
 Expect random updates when they happen.
 I have various “project blog” series in the works here that I post about at irregular intervals.
 The nature of the beast is that I frequently lose myself in “rabbit hole” level research expeditions.
 When I hit a dead end or burn myself out, I renew my enthusiasm by simply dropping down into a different rabbit hole, even if only for a short time.
 In time, I’ll have sorted out the original issue and will return to it in due course.
 The learning never stops, and the fruits of my labors are often chronicled here.